uselesstechjunks/leetcode/docs/source/dsa/interview.rst

 	- Identify corner cases.
 	- Usually 3 examples are good - one for algorithm understanding, and 2 for corner cases.

 #.
-Note down obversations and approach:
+Start noting down obversations and approach in comments

 	- Lay out the algorithm in words.
 	- Mention time complexity in the notes.

 #.
-Code:
+Code

 	- Keep comments.
+Add code after it.

 #.
-Test:
+Test

 	- Dry run on examples and debug.
+#.
+Be prepared for follow ups.

 **********************************************************************
 Checklist
 **********************************************************************